ultreyaonline/standalone/HOSTING.md

 A fully-managed VPS provider gives an excellent balance between having the power of a server under your own control, but with a technical team taking care of regular server maintenance, and available for tech support when you run into issues.

 The cost here is slightly higher than a self-managed VPS because you're paying a small fee for the Managed services.

+Suggested: Laravel offers their fully-managed Cloud Server service as part of their Laravel Forge product.

 ## Self-managed VPS